parul100495/fair-seldonian/docs/_sources/quickstart.rst.txt

 -------------
 The user must setup the following things to make full use of this framework:

-- **Configuration of the experiment structure**
+- **Configuration of the experiment structure** : In the `main.py`, the user must configure the values for number of threads, number of fractions, number of trials per thread, test:train ratio of the dataset, etc.

+- **Configure logistic regression functions** : The user must provide the values of delta (significance level), inequality type (currently supports Hoeffding inequality and t-test), fairness constraint (currently, it supports base variables as real number, True positive, true negative, false positive and false negative; binary operators: +, -, *, / and unary operator: absolute) and candidate-to-safety ratio in this file.
+In addition to this, the user is expected to replace `simple_logistic` with their model, and provide predict function for their model.

 Collaboration
 -------------
 Please feel free to contribute to this code base.
+For any queries, contact parul100495@gmail.com